 Not only did we buy way too much candy this year, but we also didn’t have as many trick-or-treaters as we have in the past, so basically we have a ridiculous amount of candy in our house right now.
 Candy that I’m not even really that into.
 But I mean, it’s candy.
 And it’s here.
 Just staring at me.
 So, I did what any reasonable person would do.
 I bought more candy.
 And then I turned it into a giant cookie cake.
 Because I mean, you can’t really make a cookie cake out of Everlasting Gobstoppers.
 But you certainly can with Reese’s Pieces.

-I also added in peanut butter chips.
+And so I did.
+I also added peanut butter chips into my Reese’s Pieces cookie cake.
 Because I’m not planning to come down from this sugar high any time soon.

 OK, so you’re probably wondering why a cookie cake over a couple dozen cookies, right?
 I’m having trouble really putting it down into words, but this cookie cake was way more delicious than any cookies I’ve ever had.
 I think it has something to do with the fact that the cake is thicker than the average cookie and it’s moist and gooey and cakey.
 I mean, you can kind of tell from the photos, right?